KockataEPich/KockataEPich/README.md

-# Hello there 👋, I am Kostadin Belchev
+# Hello there 👋, I am Kostadin

 **I am very interested in graphs, games and AI**